sudohappy/Playground/README.md

 **Setup**:

 1. Create a empty folder.
 (EX: Playground)
-   - Command git init
+   - Command git init<br>
-   - Command git remote add origin https://github.com/sudohappy/Playground.git
+   - Command git remote add origin https://github.com/sudohappy/Playground.git<br>
-   - Command git fetch origin main --> You should see the files on GitHub on your device
+   - Command git fetch origin main --> You should see the files on GitHub on your device<br>

 2. Make Personal Folders --> mkdir "your folder name using your first 2 initials"
-   - **Example:** Name John Doe therefore creating a folder JD
+   - **Example:** Name John Doe therefore creating a folder JD<br>
-   - Command git add "your folder name"
+   - Command git add "your folder name"<br>
    - **Example:** git add "JD"
       - Add preps the files for commiting
-      - using . add all changes you've done in the local machine
+      - using . add all changes you've done in the local machine<br>
    - Command git commit -m 'Adding new directory to repo'
-      - The option -m specify a commit message
+      - The option -m specify a commit message<br>

 3. Create a README.md in your personal folder --> git add "your folder name"/README.md and uploading it to the remote repo
-   - **Example:** git add "JD/READ.md"
+   - **Example:** git add "JD/READ.md" <br>
    - Command git commit -m 'Adding new file to repo'
-      - The option -m specify a commit message
+      - The option -m specify a commit message<br>
    - Command git push origin main
       - Push means upload
       - Origin means default name for the repo or something along those lines
-      - Main is the name of the branch
+      - Main is the name of the branch<br>

 4. Creating a Branch for you to work in and uploading it to the remote repo
-   - Command git checkout -b branchName
+   - Command git checkout -b branchName<br>
    - **Example:** git checkout -b Canada
       - The option '-b' in this command enables you to name the branch with a specified name
       - Now you created a branch named Canada on your local machine
-      - To verify, use the command git branch to see all the branches on your local machine
+      - To verify, use the command git branch to see all the branches on your local machine<br>
-   - Command git push origin branchName
+   - Command git push origin branchName<br>
    - **Example:** git push origin Canada
-      - This commands uploads the branch to the remote repo
+      - This commands uploads the branch to the remote repo<br>

 <h5 align='right'><a href='#top'>Back to Top</a></h5>